nataliarampon/advent-of-code/2024/README.md

 # Folder Naming

-Writing the days names instead of numbering the folders pains me to no little extent, but Python does not accept numbers on modules' names.
+Writing the name of the day instead of numbering the folders pains me to no little extent, but Python does not accept numbers on modules' names.